 Not only do dual blowers circulate heat, but even the convection oven fan motor has an independent temperature sensor to allow the motor to kick on anytime its needed to provide even temperatures in the oven cavity.
 Many competitors have dual fans, but none offer independent temperature controls.
 Wolf leads the pack once more.

 Soft Motion Door for Safety

 The exclusive Wolf spring and damper door system prevents the door from snapping closed or opening abruptly.

 We covered both of these ranges in detail in our video reviews.
 Below you will find the 36" Wolf GR366 in depth review along with great visuals.
 Under the FAQ section of the article you will find the video related to the 30" GR304.

 What About Wolf Dual-Fuel Ranges?

-Dual fuel ranges (gas cooking surface and electric oven) have been popular with avid cooks as they provide most consistent results especially when baking. (refer to our earlier article for more information on gas vs. dual fuel ranges)
+Dual fuel ranges (gas cooking surface and electric oven) have been popular with avid cooks as they provide most consistent results especially when baking.
+You can refer to our earlier article for more information on gas vs dual fuel ranges.

 Wolf has engineered dual fuel ranges with these additional features you’ll love:

 Dual Fuel ranges feature 33% more power on the burners.
 Where the max BTU on the all gas ranges is 15,000 Dual Fuel ranges present a 20,000 BTU burner.